COMMON PIPE PROBLEMS

 However, the widespread use of polybutylene was not to last.
 As early as the mid-1980s, reports of leaks and failures in polybutylene piping began to surface.
 Homeowners discovered that the pipes were deteriorating from the inside out, causing sudden and severe damage to their properties.
 By 1995, the issue had grown to such an extent that a massive class action lawsuit, Cox v.
 Shell Oil Company, was filed on behalf of affected homeowners.

-The Polybutylene Cox v.
-Shell Class Action Lawsuit
+Polybutylene Piping Class Action Lawsuit

 Additional evidence image from Cox v.
 Shell lawsuit presenting four more defective polybutylene pipe fittings, labeled 9-12, further reinforcing the inherent flaws in polybutylene plumbing systems.